nakano15/giantsummon/README.md

 ProjMod.cs = Projectile scripts.

 RenameGuardianCommand.cs = Rename Guardian command.
 I don't recommend using it on your own, though.
 Use the pencil on the GSI.

+RequestBase.cs = Is the base information used by requests, like request name, and objectives.
+Also holds the list of common requests.

+RequestData.cs = The request progress and information that is stored on the companions.

+Reward.cs = Object for rewards option storage, common rewards for all companions are in GuardianBase, while companion specific rewards...
+Too, somewhat, but insert into their own definition script.

 SavePlayerDefsCommand.cs = This is very useful If you want to create a companion that is a Terrarian, It will tell you the colors and skin variant used for the character.